Sanibel Causeway: Replacing the bridges

-Once it was decided to replace the drawbridge, there was a debate on replacing it with another drawbridge versus a high-span bridge.
+Once it was decided to replace the drawbridge, a debate ensued on replacing it with another drawbridge versus a high-level fixed-span bridge.
 The county wanted a high-span, while a number of Sanibel residents wanted another drawbridge.
 Shortly before construction was set to begin on the high-span bridge, the city filed a lawsuit against Lee County in an attempt to stop construction.
 Sanibel claimed that Lee County did not maintain the bridges properly and used the toll revenue for other road projects.
 Lee County then filed a counter-lawsuit, claiming Sanibel was interfering with construction.
 A second lawsuit against Lee County was filed by a group of Sanibel residents who created a non-profit organization called "Save Our Bay, Inc." All of the lawsuits delayed construction and were eventually dismissed.